Training a PyTorch Model

 Train the model

 Finally, we are ready to train the model.
-Here we instantiate the model, a loss function, and an optimization method and then iterate through the desired number of training epochs.
+Here we instantiate the model, a loss function, and an optimization method, then iterate through the desired number of training epochs.
 Note how the train_dataloader

 is passed into train_epoch